 Researchers have confirmed that the beta-carotene in carrots is a major contributor to vitamin A consumption (the oranger the carrot, the better!).
 Vitamin A is known to reduce damaging oxidation and improve eye health.

-However, they are also sweet, and while delicious, this sugar could pose a problem for insulin regulation.
 In addition, some forms of carrots (particularly baby carrots) have been washed in a chlorine solution.
 This infuses a small amount of chlorine into the plant.
 That’s certainly a toxin no one wants to have floating around in their bloodstream!

 With both pros and cons to carrot consumption, it can be tough to tell whether they should be a bigger part of the Paleo diet.

 Alison Ver Halen says: “What gives carrots their characteristic orange color is B-carotene, which our bodies convert into vitamin A. They also contain significant amounts of vitamin C, calcium, magnesium, and potassium, so just because these roots come with a little sugar, is no reason to exclude them from your diet.”